dylanirlbeck/dylanirlbeck/README.md

 positive social change and the intersection of technology and public policy.
 I also try to cook decent vegetarian food from the NYT Cooking app, explore the city of Chicago, and read a good book every once in a while (currently [_Caste_](https://www.isabelwilkerson.com/)).
-I'm always looking to meet other interesting humans, so do [drop me a line](mailto:dylanirlbeck@gmail.com) if you'd like to chat.
+I'm always looking to meet new people, so do [drop me a line](mailto:dylanirlbeck@gmail.com) if you'd like to chat.

 Cheers!